 For more on PeerDAS see this reference.

-EOF is actually a set of EIPs, all focused on aspects of EOF.
+EOF (or EVM Object Format) is actually a set of EIPs, all focused on aspects of EOF.
 From a high level, this set of EIPs can be viewed as giving developers more expressiveness, reducing the work required of execution layer (EL) clients, performing certain EL operations more efficiently and potentially reducing gas for some operations.

 Conclusion